Sexual. Drug. Alcohol. Techology.

 Addiction includes and is not limited to: substances, behaviors, and distractions (spending, sex, food, relationships, codependency, technology/media), and mindsets (self-doubt, fantasy & negative loops).

-FOUNDATIONS of RECOVERY: Honest self-confrontation (#Nofilter), respectful consumption/moderation (#soberish), minimalism, mindfulness, silence, stillness, sober realities, personal leadership, appreciative practice, service, self-respect, sexuality, body vitality, character development, practice, practice, practice – and some good old fashion direct life experience.
+FOUNDATIONS of RECOVERY: Courage, honest self-confrontation (#Nofilter), respectful consumption/moderation (#soberish), minimalism, mindfulness, silence, stillness, sober realities, personal leadership, appreciative practice, service, self-respect, sexuality, body vitality, character development, practice, practice, practice – and some good old fashion direct life experience.